esper-io/dev-docs/docs/home/espercli.md

 ```

 #### 4. download
-Download sub command used to download an application file to local system, here version id (UUID) is required to download the application version file.
+Download sub command is used to download an application file to the local system.
+Here, version id (UUID) is required to download the application version file.
 ```sh
 $ espercli app download [OPTIONS] [version-id]
 ```